Many people assume that any dental treatment automatically involves anaesthetic.

 🔑 Key Takeaways:

-💡 Quick Answer: In most cases, anaesthetic is not needed for composite bonding.
-The treatment is usually comfortable without injections.
+💡 Quick Answer: In most cases, anaesthetic or injections are not needed for composite bonding.
+The treatment is usually comfortable because it is normally added to the tooth surface rather than drilled into deeper tooth structure.
 Anaesthetic may be used if teeth are very sensitive or if minor preparation is required.

 🧭 Jump to: